-But lately, I’ve begun to realize that this is only true for people who already believe.
+But then, I realized this is only true for people who already believe.
 For everyone else, it’s just a nice story.
 It makes us feel all fuzzy and warm, and for an hour or so, we can bask in the gentle glow of candlelight.
 We can pretend that the cute baby in the manger sleeps in heavenly peace, and won’t bother us too much with the reality of our human existence.

 And that’s where we’d be wrong.
 Because the whole point of the incarnation – that idea of God becoming human in the person of Jesus – the whole point of that exercise is precisely to remind us of the reality of our human condition.
 And to let us know that God loves us each so much, God chose to enter into that condition and become one of us.
 That’s what the name “Emmanuel” means: God with us.